 The easiest way to get rid of fleas yourself is to treat your pets first.
 Groom your pets, take them for vet inspections if you suspect fleas, and pay attention to where they go outside, especially in the summer months.
 That way, you can maintain a healthy and flea-free home for you and your pets.

-At PestBuddy, we're here to empower you with safe, effective, and easy-to-use DIY flea control products.
+At PestBuddy, we're here to empower you with effective, fast and easy-to-use DIY flea control products.
 Explore our range of products to take control of your pest problems with confidence.